Every organization has business processes. How well these processes operate determines the efficiency of your business.

 As a given, you should connect the blocks based on the sequence of tasks, leading up to the final task (which ends the workflow).

-Finally, you can save the workflow and export it as a JPG (or whichever document type you need).
+Finally, you can save the workflow and export it as a PDF (or whichever document type you need).

 Creating a Workflow Using Workflow Software